-- Q2: After a five minute break, the 15 remaining boats' times will be reset to zero and they will then run a further 15 minute session.
-Again the boats may complete as many laps as they want during the 15 minute session.
-At the end of Q2, the nine slowest boats will be dropped out and fill positions 7 to 15 on the start grid. - Q3: Each remaining boat will run an individual two lap timed trial.
+- Q2: After a five minute break, the 15 remaining boats' times will be reset to zero and they will then run a further 17 minutes session.
+Timing of the boats will start 2 minutes after the green flag.
+Again the boats may complete as many laps as they want during the 17 minute session.
+At the end of Q2, the nine slowest boats will be dropped out and fill positions 7 to 15 on the start grid.

+- Q3: Each remaining boat will run an individual two lap timed trial.
 The running order will be from the finishing positions in Q2, starting with the 6th position boat.